psychopy/workshops/source/3days/day3/builder_parallel/customRandomisation.rst

 - Sequential
 - Full Random

 From this we know that if we want a pre-specified order, the best way to do this is to use the 'sequential' option and specify that order in our conditions file.
-But what if we want more "custom", "on-the-fly" randomisation.
+But what if we want more "custom", "on-the-fly" randomization.

 Using loops for loading stimuli/conditions
 ----------------------------------------------